w3c/wg-effectiveness/README.md

 * information for new chairs and new attendees on how to get started within W3C (perhaps including welcome emails and welcome pack)
 * Updated look and feel - ask team who work on W3C spec design

+#### Github
+The use of Github will be of large importance within this deliverable.
+The groups utilising Github properly have generally been working very effectively.
+Therefore, which should take great care in greating documentation on guidelines for using github.

+* Github guidelines mentione in: #12

 __Owners: (suggested)__
 * Information Architecture: